OWASP/www-chapter-patna/index.md

 # Upcoming Meetup

-We schedule our meetings on the [OWASP Patna Meetup Group](https://www.meetup.com/owasp-patna/)
+We schedule our meetings on the [OWASP Patna Meetup Group](https://www.meetup.com/owasp-patna-chapter/)

+{% include chapter_events.html group=page.meetup-group %}

 Our meetings are open to the everyone.